idris-lang/Idris2/docs/source/tutorial/windows.rst

 MSYS2
 -----

-To build Idris 2 on Windows, an Unix-like environment is needed for all the utilities used during the build. `MSYS2 <https://www.msys2.org>`_ provides that for us.
+To build Idris 2 on Windows, a Unix-like environment is needed for all the utilities used during the build. `MSYS2 <https://www.msys2.org>`_ provides that for us.

     1. Download the latest version of MSYS2